Skip to content

 Naming test files

 The naming is alphabetical per convention.
-The data flows going both ways between hypothetical HIS components Foo and Bar would live in a file named bar-foo-flows.spec.js and so on and so forth for all pairs of HIS components.
+The data flows going both ways between hypothetical HIS apps Foo and Bar would live in a file named bar-foo-flows.spec.js and so on and so forth for all pairs of HIS apps.

 Testing actions and effects

-While Ozone relies on its components default behaviour and features, we do encompass in our E2E test suite the actions performed when using the user experience of the components and the effects observed throught the user experience of those components.
+While Ozone relies on its apps default behaviour and features, we do encompass in our E2E test suite the actions performed when using the user experience of the apps and the effects observed throught the user experience of those apps.
 This ensures that test are truly end-to-end with a focus on the end-user experience.

 To write a test case:

-• Identify the user interactions and functionalities to test between a pair of HIS components.
+• Identify the user interactions and functionalities to test between a pair of HIS apps.

 • Use Playwright’s API to script the actions within each test scenario, such as navigating pages, clicking buttons, filling forms, and verifying UI elements.